nus-cs2113-AY2324S2/ip/docs/README.md

 Atlas is an app for managing and scheduling your tasks

+## How to start the application?

+1. Make sure the JDK 11 is installed on the device
+2. Download the ip.jar file and put the file in an empty folder
+3. Open a command window in that folder
+4. Run the command java -jar ip.jar

 ## Features

 **Add Tasks:** You are able to add tasks such as todos, deadlines and events.